cnsuhao/engine1/docs/Methodology/EnvironmentMethodology.md

 Abstract
 --------
-The %BioGears&reg; %Environment system contains and controls everything external to the patient and equipment (e.g. @ref AnesthesiaMachineMethodology).
+The %Environment system contains and controls everything external to the patient and equipment (e.g. @ref AnesthesiaMachineMethodology).
 It sets the ambient boundary conditions for both fluid and thermal systems.
 The %Environment system provides a means to add airborne substance values, and calculates the heat transfer due to convection (natural and forced), radiation, and evaporation.

 @anchor environment-intro
 Introduction
 ------------
-The %BioGears %Environment system defines the ambient conditions for the %BioGears body.
+The %Environment system defines the ambient conditions for the body.
 The %Environment system controls everything from the phase of the environmental fluid (i.e. gas when is a room or liquid when submerged in water) to the volume fractions of constituent gases in the environmental fluid when that fluid is a gas.
 The %Environment system also computes heat exchange between the body and the environment as well as and substance delivery to the body-environment interfaces.

 @anchor environment-system-design
 System Design
 =============
 Background and Scope
 --------------------
 The many physiological functions within the human body depend heavily on the conditions of the environment within which the body is located.
-Thus, the %BioGears %Environment system is required to determine patient boundary conditions to enable a generic, extensible approach to modeling physiology within the body.
-Though the @ref CDM (CDM), the %Environment system interacts with and informs other %BioGears systems, particularly the [Respiratory](@ref RespiratoryMethodology), [Cardiovascular](@ref CardiovascularMethodology), and [Energy](@ref EnergyMethodology) systems, and the %Environment system was developed to include hooks for future integration into various applications such as games and sensor systems.
+Thus, the %Environment system is required to determine patient boundary conditions to enable a generic, extensible approach to modeling physiology within the body.
+Though the @ref CDM (CDM), the %Environment system interacts with and informs other systems, particularly the [Respiratory](@ref RespiratoryMethodology), [Cardiovascular](@ref CardiovascularMethodology), and [Energy](@ref EnergyMethodology) systems, and the %Environment system was developed to include hooks for future integration into various applications such as games and sensor systems.

 ### Requirements
-The %Environment system is used to meet the following requirements in %BioGears:
+The %Environment system is used to meet the following requirements:
 - Meteorological effects
 - Surrounding atmospheric gas properties, including pulmonary agent exposure
 - Altitude effects